ilonayoyoo/Statistical-Hypothesis-Testing/README.md

 Alternative Hypothesis, H1C: The mean sleep quality score of emergency responders who practice regular mindfulness meditation is significantly higher than those who do not.
 _H0C_ : _𝘲T_ − _𝘲C_ ≤0
 _H1C_ : _𝘲T_ − _𝘲C_ >0 Where:
+_𝘲T_ : The mean sleep quality of firefighters who practice regular mindfulness meditation.
-𝘲T: The mean sleep quality of firefighters who practice regular mindfulness meditation. 𝘲C
+_𝘲C_ : The mean sleep quality of firefighters who do not practice regular mindfulness meditation.

 ### Research Plan
 #### Population of Interest

 The population of interest for this study focuses on firefighters across various states in the United States, with the research plan focusing on a randomized sampling method that minimizes bias.

 Given the challenge of splitting individuals into treatment and control groups within the same firefighting units, especially when they work closely together in the same station that the decision made by one firefighter may have a significant impact on their peers, our study proposes randomization at the firefighting station level.

 This approach not only considered potential biases due to working relationships among firefighters but also the stations selected for this study were carefully chosen to reflect the diverse geographic locations, sizes, and demographic compositions found across the entire country, ensuring a comprehensive and representative sample that mirrors the national landscape of firefighting stations.

 #### Sample Selection